-As told by his father, Scott Morrish
+As told by Scott Morrish

 Just and Restorative Cultures – Healing, not Harm.